tdwg/website/.github/CONTRIBUTING.md

     > The biodiversity data quality page was missing a section on how people could become involved in that interest group.
 I also updated a broken link.

 6. Click the green buttons `Propose file change`, then `Create pull request` and then `Create pull request` again.
 7. Great!
 Your proposed changes are now submitted as a [pull request](https://help.github.com/articles/about-pull-requests/) and the website maintainers have been notified.
-You will receive an email notification if they have questions or when your changes have been accepted.
+You will receive an email notification if they have questions or when your suggestions have been accepted.

 Want to make more substantial changes instead?
-See [how to edit multiple pages at once](#how-to-edit-multiple-pages-at-once).
+See [how to edit multiple pages at once](#how-do-i-edit-multiple-pages-at-once).

 ## How do I edit multiple pages at once?